vatsalya-gupta/bgutbook/source/part_2_regular_expressions/chapter_204_regular_expressions_4_multiple_matches.text.md

 [...]
 ```

 matches exactly three adjacent lowercase letters.
-Is is worth noting TODO that the patterns do not overlap: for example, in `elephant` the regular expression matches `ele` and `pha` only, and not `ele`, `lep`, `eph`, and so on.
+Is is worth noting that the patterns do not overlap: for example, in `elephant` the regular expression matches `ele` and `pha` only, and not `ele`, `lep`, `eph`, and so on.
 Once a pattern has been matched it is skipped to continue the line analysis.
 This is pretty clear if you use the `-o` option of `grep` that we learned previously, which outputs only the matching part of the string

 ``` sh
 $ grep -Eo "[a-z]{3}" examples.txt